wareya/wearley/README.md

 Earley parser in pure Rust, written in a way that's meant to be "tutorializable".

 You may use this code under any of the following licenses, at your choice: CC0, Unlicense, BSD-0, WTFPL.
-However, I would appreciate a shoutout or "thanks" wherever the best place to put one is.
+However, I would appreciate a shoutout or "thanks" wherever the best place to put one is, if there is an appropriate place for one.

 Recommended reading: